blockbridge/blockbridge-shell/README.md

 # Blockbridge Shell scripts

-This Shell script is provided as a refence to illustate automation of Storage operations
+These Shell scripts are provided as a refence to illustate automation of Storage operations directly with Blockbridge as well as with Proxmox VE.

-## Snapshot management:
+- ## Snapshot management: snap-mgmt.sh

-  1. Add snapshot to specified disk:
+  Add snapshot to tagged Blockbridge virtual disks:

       * "-h" IP or hostname of Blockbridge node